Scalable Capital

 🌍 Scalable’s own ETF: the Scalable Capital World ETF

-• TER: 0% in the first year, then 0.17% p.a. — competitive with leading world trackers.
+• TER: 0.17% p.a. — the promotional 0% TER period ended June 2026.
+Still competitive with leading ACWI trackers.

 • Replication: Hybrid — combines physical and synthetic replication in one fund.
 First UCITS ETF to use this structure at scale.

-• Scale: Crossed €250 million in AUM within six months of launch.
+• Scale: Over €500 million in AUM as of mid-2026.

 • Availability: Tradable on all major German brokers and exchanges — not exclusive to Scalable Capital’s platform.